What you can do with your pension pot

 You have the freedom to choose how you use each of your pension pots, based on what best suits your needs.
 Each option comes with its own set of rules, fees, benefits, risks and tax issues.

 Deciding what to do with your pension pot can be complicated – there are many factors to consider and financial terms to understand.
-Seek advice from a regulated independent financial adviser before making any decisions and consider all your options carefully.

 You don’t have to rush into anything.
 You don’t want to end up in a situation where you’re unable to use your pension pot money, or the money has run out.
 Think about your: